SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 13. Describe a piece of good news that you heard about someone you know well

 Well, a few months ago, my friend Jack shared some good news with me.
 He told me that he passed a difficult exam called the National Judicial examination.
 It's one of the most difficult qualification exams in China.
 The pass rate is only about 10% every year.
-Plus, you have to read and study lOts of law books.
+Plus, you have to read and study lots of law books.
 In fact, many people around me failed the exam.
 Some of them didn't even finish it.
 So I really admire him for passing it.

 Actually Jack and I are close friends.
 Our friendship has lasted over a decade.
 I know how hard he worked because we chat from time to time.
 He made a study schedule and tried him best to stick to it for half a year.
 During those six months, he didn't socialize at all.
 He took lots of online classes and studied law for hours every day.
 To be honest, I've never seen anyone who could work that hard.